unironi/unironi.github.io/README.md

   <summary>D2l - Web Experience Coordinator - Sep-Dec 2024</summary>
   <ul>
     <li>Helped my team rebrand <a href="d2l.com">d2l.com</a> by creating custom WordPress blocks using PHP, SCSS, JavaScript, HTML</li>
-    <li>Analyzed segments in GA4 to assist with A/B testing in Mutiny</li>
+    <li>Identified audience segments in GA4 to assist with A/B testing in Mutiny, helping us personalize web experiences for different regions and industries; we saw a conversion rate increase of about 4% in one of our segments as a result</li>
     <li>Automated manual tasks in Google Sheets using Apps Script and JavaScript</li>
-    <li>Collaborated with integrated marketing teams to publish campaigns and events on our site</li>
+    <li>Collaborated with integrated marketing teams to create or update campaigns and events on our site</li>
   </ul>
 </details>